-While many brewers are more than happy to continue brewing with a couple of coolers, a kettle, and a propane burner (here’s a list of our favorite propane burners if that’s you!), many others are moving towards brewing on electric all-in-one brewing systems.
-All-in-one brewing systems offer a “turn-key” solution for all-grain brewing that combine the mash, sparge, boil, chilling, and even fermentation process in a single machine.
-Because they are fully electric, brewers using an all-in-one brewing system no longer need propane, burners, or a kettle.
-This allows all-grain brewers to brew indoors anytime.
+While many brewers are more than happy to continue making the best beers they can with a couple of coolers, a kettle, and a propane burner (here’s a list of our favorite propane burners if that’s you!), many others are moving towards brewing on electric all-in-one brewing systems.
+All-in-one brewing systems offer a “turn-key” solution for all-grain brewing.
+They combine the mash, sparge, boil, chilling, and even fermentation process in a single machine.
+They are fully electric and complete systems, which removes the need for propane, burners, or a boil kettle.
+This all-grain equipment allows an all-grain brewer to brew indoors anytime.

-These systems eliminate the need for large, bulky equipment like a traditional 3-vessel system, and use substantially less space.
+All-in-one electric brew systems eliminate the need for large, bulky equipment like a traditional 3-vessel system, and use substantially less space.
 Most of them can even sit on a kitchen counter.
-They simplify the all-grain brewing process substantially by automating the process with a “set it and forget it” approach to brewing.
+They simplify the all-grain brewing process by automating the process with a “set it and forget it” approach to brewing.
 This can increase the consistency of your beer by reducing potential human error in the brewing process and timing.
 Interested?
-Here is a comparison of the best all-in-one brewing systems!
+Here is a comparison of the best electric brewing systems!

 Before choosing a system, consider the following questions: